nmaksimova/square-panda-cb92c/src/pages/index.md

     background_image_repeat: no-repeat

   - content: |
       ## NEW!
-Salsa Group Class
+Salsa and Bachata Group Class

-      **Join our new Salsa Group Class for Beginners.
-Group is starting on November 15th at 6:45 pm**
+      **Embrace a new Hobby in 2024 - Join our New Salsa and Bachata Group Class for Beginners.
+Group is starting on Jan 3 at 6:45 pm**
     actions:
       - label: Salsa Group Class
         url: /ilta_new_class